Chapter 6

 Recommended solutions don’t require modifications of the TeX files.

-One way is to pass the options to make4ht
+One way is to pass the options to make4ht as an command line argument, next to

 the filename: